-- whose transferable securities are admitted to trading on a regulated market of any EU member state; - credit instritutions; - insurance undertakings; and - any other entities as may be prescribed by the Accountancy Board.
+- whose transferable securities are admitted to trading on a regulated market of any EU member state: - credit instritutions: - insurance undertakings; and - any other entities as may be prescribed by the Accountancy Board.

-The companies that fall into the definition of public interest entities were:
+The firm's clients that are public interest entities were:

-- Halmann Vella Group P.L.C. - Klikk Finance P.L.C.
+- Halmann Vella Group P.L.C.

+- Klikk Finance P.L.C.

+- Stivala Group Finance P.L.C. new audit engagement accepted during 2020